 What do blue whales look like?

 The gentle giant of the sea, the blue whale is instantly recognisable with a long, streamlined shape, mottled blue or grey back and pale underbelly.
 They each have huge heads that are broad, long and have a unique U-shaped arch, and can reach up to a quarter of their body lengths in size.
 Famous for their sheer mass, blue whales glide effortlessly through the ocean, dwarfing all else in their path.
 Commanding awe, they grow to over 33 meters long (around 100ft) – twice as along as a T-Rex dinosaur.
 Even their calves are a whopping 7 meters in length, weighing in the same as an adult African elephant.

 What’s life like for a blue whale?

 Life for a blue whale should be quite long.
-A normal life span is 80 or 90 years, though one famous whale lived for 110 years.
+A normal life span is up to 90 years, though one famous whale lived for 110 years.

 Reproducing once every two or three years, female blue whales carry their young for 12 months before giving birth.
 Maintaining a strong bond, young calves stay close to their mother’s side for around seven to nine months before being weaned.
 Learning and growing is thirsty business for a baby blue whale, they can drink up to 250 litres of milk every day.

 Blue whales are also great travellers and pods undertake an endless cycle of migration, heading to cold waters to feed and then warmer waters to breed and look after their young.
 They eat very little en route and survive mostly on their blubber reserves, for up to four months at a time.
 Whether they are traveling or not, blue whales like to communicate with each other.
 Sometimes, they talk to each other over hundreds of miles producing songs and sounds of up to 188 decibels.
 That’s louder than a jet plane!